OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

-We centre three concentric circles with 1mm, 3mm and 6mm diameters using the fovea on the localiser SLO and split the 3mm and 6mm circles into four, equally sized quadrants.
-The quadrants are aligned with the angle of elevation of the OCT volume's region of interest.
-Average thickness (in microns) and interpolated volumes (in mm$^3$) are measured for these 9 sub-regions, constituting all areas of interest along the early treatment diabetic retinopathy study (ETDRS) grid \cite{early1991early}.
-A final measurement is taken as the average over the entire 6mm, circular RoI.
-Additional choroid vessel density (in micron$^2$) and vascular index (dimensionless) maps are also measured along the ETDRS grid.
-Any missing values are approximated using nearest neighbour interpolation, and the percentage of missing values per sub-region are logged and outputted to the end-user.
+Using the detected fovea on the SLO as the centre, three concentric circles (1 mm, 3 mm, and 6 mm diameter) are overlaid on the SLO, with the 3 mm and 6 mm circles divided into four quadrants.
+Quadrants are rotated based on the OCT volume's acquisition angle.
+Average thickness (in microns) and interpolated volumes (in mm$^3$) are calculated for these 9 sub-regions, following the Early Treatment Diabetic Retinopathy Study (ETDRS) grid \cite{early1991early}, along with a global average for the whole 6 mm diameter RoI.
+Additionally, choroid vessel density (micron$^2$) and choroid vascular index maps are computed for each sub-field of the grid.
+Any missing values in the sub-fields are approximated using nearest-neighbour interpolation.

-\cref{fig:volume_diagram} shows the core steps in processing an OCT volume, from raw data to measurement.
+\cref{fig:volume_diagram} outlines the OCT volume processing pipeline, from raw data to measurements.